 - shower, toiletry items, and towel (sometimes bringing 2 towels is a good idea – beach towel and shower towel)

-- money (for 42 Coffee, Snack Shop, Paintball, The Nook, Grill, Sundaes for a Buck, Rifle Range, and special offerings.)
+- money (for 42 Coffee, The Sweet Tree, Paintball, The Lake Shore Trading Post, Grill, Sundaes for a Buck, Rifle Range, and special offerings.)

 - note-taking items